astanabe/ClaidentTutorial/README.md

 Claident, associated databases and programs need to be installed.
 Use [ClaidentInstaller](https://github.com/astanabe/ClaidentInstaller) to install them.
 In addition, [this package](https://github.com/astanabe/ClaidentTutorial/archive/main.zip) need to be downloaded and extracted to working directory.
+For wordcloud image generation ("clplotwordcloud" command), Google Chrome or Chromium is also required.

 ## Prerequisites to run analyses in R